 Before going into a meeting with a buyer, set goals for what you’d like to get out of the visit.
 What are the easy re-orders that you know you can get out of the way quickly?
 What new products do you want to push?
 What are the products you think they’d be most likely to add to their assortment?
 Having a game plan will allow you to steer the conversation effectively.

 Much of this has to do with coming prepared with certain information–namely, the customer’s past order history.
 Knowing in advance what kinds of products your retailers normally buy opens up the opportunity for you to quickly and efficiently suggest a list of products that they’d be likely to add to their order, rather than spending time flipping through your product catalogs and lingering unnecessarily over items that don’t fit into their assortment.

 Look for tools that will help you organize this information.
-Great sales order management software tools like Handshake will allow you to use a digital catalog and store customer information (including past order history, most frequently ordered items, etc.) in an easy-to-navigate mobile database.
+Great sales order management software tools will allow you to use a digital catalog and store customer information (including past order history, most frequently ordered items, etc.) in an easy-to-navigate mobile database.

 Plan your route in advance.

 This is another important piece of prep work.
 Efficient route planning can save you a lot of time in a day.
 When making your sales appointments, try to schedule them so that you’re not wasting too much time en route from place to place.
 There are easy, quick ways to do this, with travel applications and mapping software like TripIt and Sales Navigator.

 With several software options available to help digitize your product catalog, you should no longer have to be hindered by cumbersome product samples and paper catalogs.
 These are troublesome both to carry into sales appointments and to actually sell from.